 6. Identifying good practice and actions

-The University has a long history of sharing examples of innovative and good pedagogic practice through a central programme of academic staff development, and an online community of practice: The Ideas Factory, and an annual Learning & Teaching Conference/Festival of Learning.
+The University has a long history of sharing examples of innovative and good pedagogic practice through a central programme of academic staff development, and an online community of practice.
+Following a hiatus during the pandemic the annual Learning & Teaching Conference was restarted in 2022 allowing the sharing of innovative practice as well as pedagogic research.
 Students have been active participants in the Learning & Teaching Conference since 2012.

-A new programme of staff development has been put in place to prepare academic staff for the academic year 2021/22, further enhancing capability and confidence in the digital teaching environment.
+A new programme of staff development was put in place to prepare academic staff for the academic year 2021/22, further enhancing capability and confidence in the digital teaching environment.
 The new digital practice programme includes online courses to support digital accessibility and support staff to deliver to the standards of our institutional Digital Learning Baselines that set the level of required practice to ensure a high-quality student learning experience.
 In addition, the University procured the AbilityNet programme to address accessibility and inclusivity of digital learning materials.
+During summer 2022 the training programme progress to focus upon the new Curriculum Design and Learning, Teaching and Assessment Frameworks.